VetBlack/Reimage/README.md

 **Colored backdrop on image loading**

-To have colored backdrop on load you just have to specify color you want in prop ```backDropColor```.
+To have a coloured backdrop on the load you just have to specify color you want in prop ```backDropColor```.

 ```
 import React from 'react'